devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/16-vi-editor.md

 ### ESC Mode.

 1. Copy a line
+yy / nyy (2yy)
 2. Paste line
+p
 3. Delete (Cut) a line
+dd / ndd
 4. Undo (CTRL +Z in Windows)
+u

 ### COLON Mode

 COLON is used to perform the following options.

 1. Search Operation.

 Ex: Search a word.

-      1. Ensure you are in ESC mode and press `:` to go to COLON Mode.
+  1. Ensure you are in ESC mode and press ":" to go to COLON Mode.
   2. :/WORD , GIve WORD which you want to search.

 2. Search & Replace

     Ex: Search a Word and Replace

-      1. Ensure you are in ESC mode and press `:` to go to COLON Mode.
+      1. Ensure you are in ESC mode and press ":" to go to COLON Mode.
       2. :%s/WORD1/WORD2/  -> This will replace WORD1 with WORD2
       3. Flags : g, i
           :%s/WORD1/WORD2/g -> global means all possibilities on the line will be changed.